“Holy cow, you took THAT picture from your backyard!” is the typical response when someone

 From November 2009 thru February 2010, Dr. Mazlin had a one man show at the Monmouth

 Museum in Monmouth, NJ.
 He has lectured at multiple venues, including local astronomy clubs, the

-Franklin Institute, the 2009 Northeast Astroimaging Conference, and most recently (March 2010)
+Franklin Institute, the 2009 Northeast Astroimaging Conference, and in March 2010 was invited to

-was invited to Bates College in Lewiston, Maine to give a lecture on astrophotography, in
+Bates College in Lewiston, Maine to lecture on astrophotography, in preparation for the "Starstruck"

-Dr. Mazlin's alter ego, The Great Mazlini, can be found on youtube HERE.
+His alter ego, The Great Mazlini, can be found on youtube HERE